ardagnir/athame/README.md

 Or if you're cool with not having a shell, you can uninstall it by cding into the readline or zsh directory and typing `sudo make uninstall`.

 Depending on your approach, you may want to manually remove `/usr/lib/athame*` and `/etc/athamerc` as well.

+####Why do the Up/Down make the cursor jump to the end of the line?
+This happens in insert mode and is one of several settings enabled in the default athamerc to make Athame more like a normal shell.
+Feel free to comment it out.

 ####Why don't arrow keys work when I add Athame to my convoluted Zsh setup?
 Because arrow keys are evil!
 Just kidding. :P